ichthyosaurus/sailfish-patch/MANPAGE.md

 is configured correctly.
 (This is not needed for OpenRepos sources.)

 If you want to add your own settings pages or include translation files, icons etc. in your patch, you can place them in the `extra` directory.
-Note that this is not yet supported for RPMs.

 Tips: